Norman Stansfield: Character

-Stansfield is a DEA agent who employs a holder (Michael Badalucco) to store cocaine in his residence.
-When Stansfield learns that the holder has been taking a cut and adulterating the remainder, he and his henchmen gun down the man's entire family, with the exception of 12-year-old Mathilda Lando (Natalie Portman), who is able to find refuge with her neighbor, professional hitman Léon (Jean Reno).
-As the film progresses, Mathilda implores Léon to teach her his trade so she can kill Stansfield and avenge the murder of her 4-year-old brother, the only member of her family she loved.
+Stansfield is a DEA agent who employs a "holder" (Michael Badalucco) to store illegally obtained cocaine in his residence.
+When Stansfield learns that the holder has been taking a cut and adulterating the remainder, he and his henchmen gun down the man's entire family, with the exception of 12-year-old Mathilda Lando (Natalie Portman), who is able to find refuge with her neighbor Léon, who happens to be professional hitman (Jean Reno).
+As the film progresses, Mathilda implores Léon to teach her his trade so she can kill Stansfield and avenge the murder of her four-year-old brother, the only member of her family she loved.

-Stansfield wears a beige suit, and is unshaven with often unkempt hair.
+Stansfield wears gray and beige suits, and is unshaven with often unkempt hair.
 He has been described as a psychopath, and as having an unhinged, unpredictable personality; however he has also been cited for his charm.
 He is a classical music enthusiast who likens his killings to the works of Beethoven.
 Throughout the film, he takes a drug in capsule form that appears to be Librium, an early benzodiazepine.